-- 1. To elect three Class I directors for three-year terms, such terms to continue until the Annual Meeting of Stockholders in 2018 and until each such director's successor is duly elected and qualified or until his earlier resignation or removal; - 2.
-To consider an advisory resolution approving the compensation of the Company's Named Executive Officers; and - 3.
-Such other business as may properly come before the annual meeting and any adjournments or postponements thereof.
+- 1. To elect two Class II directors for three-year terms, such terms to continue until the Annual Meeting of Stockholders in 2019 and until each such director's successor is duly elected and qualified or until his earlier resignation or removal; - 2.
+To ratify the selection by the Audit Committee of the Board of Directors of the Company of PricewaterhouseCoopers LLP as the Company's independent auditors for the fiscal year ending December 31, 2016; - 3.
+To consider an advisory resolution approving the compensation of the Company's Named Executive Officers; and - 4.
+Such other business as may properly come before the Annual Meeting and any adjournments or postponements thereof.

-This Proxy Statement and the form of proxy were first made available to stockholders on or about March 24, 2015.
-The Board has fixed the close of business on March 13, 2015 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
-Only holders of record of the Company's common stock, par value \$.01 per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
-As of the Record Date, there were 17,693,296 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 63 stockholders of record.
+This Proxy Statement and the form of proxy were first made available to stockholders on or about March 31, 2016.
+The Board has fixed the close of business on March 21, 2016 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting (the "Record Date").
+Only holders of record of the Company's common stock, par value \$0.01 per share (the "Common Stock"), at the close of business on the Record Date will be entitled to notice of, and to vote at, the Annual Meeting.
+As of the Record Date, there were 16,401,656 shares of Common Stock outstanding and entitled to vote at the Annual Meeting and approximately 61 stockholders of record.
 Each holder of our outstanding Common Stock as of the close of business on the Record Date will be entitled to one vote for each share held of record with respect to each matter submitted at the Annual Meeting.

 The presence, in person or by proxy, of holders of at least a majority of the total number of outstanding shares of Common Stock entitled to vote is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
-For Proposal 1, the election of three Class I directors, each nominee shall be elected as a director of the Company if he receives the affirmative vote of a plurality of the votes cast.
-The approval of a majority of the votes cast is necessary to approve Proposal 2, the consideration of an advisory resolution approving the compensation of the Company's Named Executive Officers.
+For Proposal 1, the election of two Class II directors, each nominee shall be elected as a director of the Company if he receives the affirmative vote of a plurality of the votes cast.
+The approval of a majority of the votes cast is necessary to approve each of Proposal 2, the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for Fiscal Year 2016, and Proposal 3, the consideration of an advisory resolution approving the compensation of the Company's Named Executive Officers.